 Should you decide to move country, it is worth remembering that your civil partnership may not afford you the same rights as it does in Scotland.
 Some countries accept civil partnerships, others don’t.
 Our experienced team can also guide you on this.

-In the unfortunate event that you need to dissolve your civil partnership, our expert solicitors can help with that too.
+In the unfortunate event that you need to dissolve your civil partnership, our expert family lawyers can help with that too.
 Resolving financial disputes in a civil partnership works in much the same way as a marriage; civil partners can claim for ongoing financial support, capital sums and pension sharing orders just like divorcing couples can.
 Before the partnership can be dissolved, all financial matters must be settled.